romainbrette/holypipette/docs/manipulator.rst

 Manual calibration
 ^^^^^^^^^^^^^^^^^^

-The ``manual_calibration`` method takes 4 points chosen by the user, and deduce the matrix from them.
+The `~.CalibratedUnit.manual_calibration` method takes 4 points chosen by the user, and deduce the matrix from them.

 Automatic recalibration